rebal-web/scene_detection/README.md

-Video Scene Analyzer with AI Summarization 🎬🤖 https://demo.gif Example of scene detection and summarization in action
+Video Scene Analyzer with AI Summarization 🎬🤖

 A powerful Python pipeline that automatically detects scene changes in videos and generates AI-powered summaries with precise timestamps.
 Perfect for video editors, content analysts, and AI enthusiasts!